The TASEP speed process: Introduction

-By the discussion preceding Corollary~\ref{C:speed} this is equivalent to the following:
+By the discussion preceding Corollary~\ref{C:speed} this is equivalent to the \mbox{following}:

-\begin{conj} The ASEP speed process measure $\mu^{ASEP}$ is well defined and translation invariant with each $U_n$ uniform on $[-\rho,\rho]$. \end{conj}
+\begin{conj} The ASEP speed process measure $\mu^{\mathrm{ASEP}}$ is well defined and translation invariant with each $U_n$ uniform on $[-\rho,\rho]$. \end{conj}

-In order for statements about the {\em ASEP} speed process to make sense we must assume this conjecture, and so some of our theorems are conditional on \conjref{ASEP_lln}.
-It should be noted that with minor modifications our results also hold assuming a weaker assumption, namely a joint limit in distribution of $\{X_n(t)/t\}_{n\in \Z}$.
+In order for statements about the \textit{ASEP} speed process to make sense we must assume this conjecture, and therefore some of our theorems are conditional on Conjecture~\ref{C:ASEP_lln}.
+It should be noted that with minor modifications our results also hold assuming a weaker assumption, namely a joint limit in distribution of the speeds $\{X_n(t)/t\}_{n\in\Z}$.
 In that case, the speed process measure is still defined, even though the particles may not actually have an asymptotic speed.

-As noted there, \thmref{symmetry} holds also for the ASEP, with no additional condition. \thmref{stationary} becomes conditional:

-\begin{thm} Assume \conjref{ASEP_lln} holds.
-Then $\mu^{ASEP}$ is a stationary measure for the ASEP: the unique ergodic stationary measure which has marginals uniform on $[-\rho,\rho]$. \end{thm}
+As noted there, Theorem~\ref{T:symmetry} holds also for the ASEP, with no additional condition.
+Theorem~\ref{T:stationary} becomes conditional: \begin{theorem} Assume Conjecture~\ref{C:ASEP_lln} holds.
+Then $\mu^{\mathrm{ASEP}}$ is a stationary measure for the ASEP: the unique ergodic stationary measure which has marginals uniform on $[-\rho,\rho]$. \end{theorem}

-As in the case of the TASEP, this can be interpreted as follows: If an ASEP is started with initial configuration in $[-\rho,\rho]^\Z$ with distribution $\mu^{ASEP}$, then at any time $t>0$ the distribution of the process is also given by $\mu^{ASEP}$.
-Note that both the dynamics and the measure $\mu^{ASEP}$ depend implicitly on the asymmetry parameter $p$.
+As in the case of the TASEP, this can be interpreted as follows: if an ASEP is started with initial configuration in $[-\rho,\rho]^\Z$ with distribution $\mu^{\mathrm{ASEP}}$, then at any time $t>0$\vadjust{\goodbreak} the distribution of the process is also given by $\mu^{\mathrm{ASEP}}$.
+Note that both the dynamics and the measure $\mu^{\mathrm{ASEP}}$ depend implicitly on the asymmetry parameter~$p$.

-A useful tool in studying the speed process is the understanding of the stationary measures of the $N+1$ type TASEP in terms of a multi-line process described below, developed by Angel \cite{Angel} and Ferrari and Martin \cite{FerrariMartin}.
+A useful tool in studying the speed process is the understanding of the stationary measures of the $N+1$ type TASEP in terms of a multi-line process described below, developed by Angel~\cite{Angel} and Ferrari and Martin~\cite{FerrariMartin}.
 There is no known analogue for these results that describes the stationary measure of the multi-type ASEP.
 Thus we need to use other (and weaker) techniques to extract information about the marginals of the ASEP speed process.
-This explains the contrast in the level of detail between the following results and the corresponding theorems above about the TASEP.
+This explains the contrast in the level of detail between the following results and the corresponding theorems above about the TASEP. \begin{theorem} We have the following limit: